datamonet/llm-personality/README.md

 ## 3. Get MBTI and specify MBTI by prompt for GPT3.5 and GPT4o
 *(In 'src' folder)*

+- `gpt_mbti.ipynb`
-Use `mbti_questions.json`(93 questions) in `gpt-mbti.ipynb`, we get original MBTI result in `llms_mbti.json`, includes **answer details, MBTI type, token and money cost**.
-Then, `llms_mbti.json` can be further used in `web.py` for visualization.
+  - `mbti_93questions.json`(93 questions) ->  original MBTI result in `llms_mbti93.json`,  which used in `web.py` for visualization , includes **answer details, MBTI type, token and money cost**.

-File `personality-traits.json` are used in `gpt-mbti.ipynb`, which is to complete prompts to tested specifying MBTI of LLMs via prompts.
-Results are in `condition-mbti.json`
+  - `personality_traits.json` -> complete prompts to tested specifying MBTI of LLMs via prompts.
+Results are in `condition-mbti93.json`.

+- `make-mbti60.ipynb`
-Another mbti test (in their official website) is 60 question with 7 answers each, we build it with `mbti60.txt` (in 'res' folder) in `make-mbti60.ipynb`, and stored the questionnaire in `mbti_60questions.json`.
-We also provide function to get mbti via 60 question method in `make-mbti60.ipynb`.
+  - Another mbti test (in their official website) is 60 question with 7 answers each, we build it with `mbti60.txt`, and stored the questionnaire in `mbti_60questions.json`.
+  - We also provide an example to get mbti via 60 question method.

+- `functions.py`
+  - stores functions to get mbti of llms in different ways.

 ## 4. Visualization (Streamlit)
 *(In 'src' folder)*